Gregory Kramer

 Gregory Paul Kramer (born 14 October 1952, in Los Angeles, California), is an American composer, researcher, inventor, meditation teacher and author.
-In 1975 he co-founded Electronic Musicmobile, a pioneer synthesizer ensemble later renamed Electronic Art Ensemble, in which Kramer was a musician and the principal composer.
+In 1975 he co-founded Electronic Musicmobile, a pioneer synthesizer ensemble later renamed Electronic Art Ensemble, in which Kramer was a musician and composer.
 His pioneering work extended to developing synthesizer and related equipment.
 Kramer also co-founded the not-for-profit arts organization Harvestworks in New York City.
 He is recognized as the founding figure of the intensely cross-disciplinary field of data sonification.
 Since 1980, Kramer teaches Buddhist meditation.
-He is credited as co-founder of Insight Dialogue, an interpersonal meditation practice.
+He is credited as developer of Insight Dialogue, an interpersonal meditation practice.
 Kramer is the author of several books in diverse fields, as well as (co-)author of scientific papers in the field of data sonification.

 Career

 Musician/composer

 From 1975, Kramer was a founding member of Electronic Musicmobile, an electronic music touring ensemble.
-Its three members performed using only synthesizers; Kramer figured as director.
-In 1979, the group was renamed Electronic Art Ensemble and its line-up expanded to four.
+Kramer and two other players performed using only synthesizers; Kramer was the musical director and primary composer.
+In 1979, the personnel stabilized and the group was renamed Electronic Art Ensemble.
+Its line-up included Stephen Horelick, Clive Smith and Russel Dorwart.
 From then on, the group also used instruments other than synthesizers, modifying their sounds electronically.
-The aims of Electronic Musicmobile were to explore a new timbral and gestural language for music, and to expose a wider portion of the population to electronic music.
+The aims of Electronic Musicmobile, and later the Electronic Art Ensemble, were to explore a new timbral and gestural language for music, and to expose a wider portion of the population to electronic music.
 To this end, the ensemble toured the Northeastern part of the United States for 6 consecutive years.
-Performances featured music composed by Kramer and other members of the ensemble, as well as contemporary American composers.
-Some performances featured demonstrations of capabilities of contemporary synthesizers.
+Performances featured music composed by Kramer and other members of the ensemble, as well as contemporary American composers such as John Cage and Christian Wolff.
+In 2022, the Electronic Art Ensemble reunited and is again actively composing and recording.

+Kramer scored numerous films, video, and dance performances.
+He scored the Emmy Award winning Henry Hudson’s River: A Biography, and Metro: Manhattan Chowder by the same production company, which won the Cine Golden Eagle and other awards.

+Kramer was an Assistant Professor of Composition in the Music Department of NYU, from 1975 to 1979.
 In 1976, Kramer co-founded the Public Access Synthesizer Studio (PASS) in New York City, where anyone could use various contemporary synthesizers for $3 per hour.
 The studio also hosted seminars and performances on synthesizers and electronic music and featured a design file and tape library.

 In 1977, to support PASS and its various programs, Kramer co-founded Harvestworks, a not-for-profit arts organization located in New York City dedicated to providing access to the knowledge and tools of music technology through education programs, publications, artist assistance, and music and sound art presentation projects.
 He remains as the Chair Emeritus of Harvestworks.